Counting geodesics on expander surfaces: Simple geodesics

 The proof of this proposition will depend on the following observation giving that any surface has many points where the injectivity radius is bounded below by a uniform constant.

-\begin{lemma} There is a universal constant $r_0>0$ so that any hyperbolic pair of pants $P$ with geodesic boundary contains an embedded ball of radius $r_0$. \end{lemma}

-\begin{proof} We first decompose our pair of pants $P$ into two isometric right-angled hexagons.
+\begin{lemma} There is a universal constant $r_0>0$ so that any hyperbolic pair of pants $P$ with geodesic boundary contains an embedded disc of radius $r_0$. \end{lemma} \begin{proof} We first decompose our pair of pants $P$ into two isometric right-angled hexagons.
 Let $H$ be one of these hexagons.
 By the Gauss-Bonnet formula, the area of a $H$ is $\pi$.
 We can cut $H$ into the union of 4 triangles.
 See \Cref{fig:hexagon}.
 One of these triangles, denoted $T$, must have area at least $\pi/4$.
-Every hyperbolic triangle of area at least $A$ contains an embedded ball of radius $r(A)$, for some function $r$.
+Every hyperbolic triangle of area at least $A$ contains an embedded disc of radius $r(A)$, for some function $r$.
 This follows from compactness of the set of isometry types of such triangles (allowing ideal vertices), since hyperbolic triangles are determined up to isometry by their angles, and the area bound implies the angle sum is bounded from above away from $\pi$.
 So we take $r_0=r(\pi/4)$.

+(Alternatively, we can prove the lemma by using the fact that any hyperbolic pair of pants can be cut into $2$ ideal triangles; we take an embedded disc in one of these triangles.)

 \end{proof}